Q1CHENL/Human-Resource-Allocation-SLR/latex/readme.txt

 It consists of the following files:

   readme.txt                             this file

   history.txt                            the version history of the package

   llncs.cls                              the LaTeX2e document class

+  human-resource-allocation.tex          the paper

-  samplepaper.tex    a sample paper fig1.eps           a figure used in the sample paper
+  fig1.eps                               a figure used in the sample paper

   llncsdoc.pdf                           the documentation of the class (PDF version)

   splncs04.bst                           current LNCS BibTeX style with alphabetic sorting